MinchinWeb/prjct/README.rst

 One option is using a UUID (128 bits, base 16, typically 35 characters).
 Another option is to use
 `base32 crockford <https://pypi.python.org/pypi/base32-crockford/0.3.0>`_ which
-could be vaiable lenght, but packs 5 bits per character instead of 4, decreasing key lenghts by 25% for keys in the same sample space.
+could be variable length, but packs 5 bits per character instead of 4, decreasing key lengths by 25% for keys in the same sample space.

 The advantage of using UUID's is they look like numbers because they have so many digits in them.
 In either case, we may be by referring to items by a